 When a flight crew is unresponsive, the FAA asks that the nearest military jet make a visual assessment—in this case, it was an F-16 pilot on a test run out of nearby Eglin Air Force Base.
 Coming even with the Learjet, the test pilot reported that both of the plane’s engines were running.
 By all indications, the Learjet was in perfect working order.
 But the test pilot also reported a disturbing detail: The Learjet’s windows were opaque, as if covered from the inside with condensation or ice.

-It was becoming clear that in the minutes after Bellegarrigue’s last transmission, the cabin had lost pressure and all its oxygen began to escape.
+“You can create a system to do whatever you need it to do.
+But can you keep a person conscious and alive inside it?”It was becoming clear that in the minutes after Bellegarrigue’s last transmission, the cabin had lost pressure and all its oxygen began to escape.
 Within as little as eight seconds, the crew and their passengers most likely began to experience hypoxia—lack of oxygen in the bloodstream—that impaired their most basic motor and cognitive functions.
 They may not have even been aware that there was a problem, but within a few minutes of the breach, they were probably dead.

 Yet the plane continued on, because a plane does not need its occupants to be comfortable in order to operate.
 It does not even need them to be breathing.